 Find Help Early

 Cannabis as well as Cannabinoids can be addictive.
 Because of the popularity of these drugs among teenagers, habits for taking these drugs develop early and prolong into the adult life.
 Starting with a detox program, people can begin to recover from addiction to cannabinoids.
-If you feel you, your teen, or someone you love has an addiction to cannabinoids or cannabis, please contact a recovery professional today.
+If you feel you, your teen, or someone you love has an addiction to cannabinoids or cannabis, please contact a treatment provider today.

 What are you struggling with?